Around the Piazza della Santissima Annunziata: the Santissima Annunziata, the rotunda and the Ospedale degli Innocenti

 The Ospedale degli Innocenti

 The 13th century saw the rise of the spedali, these were orphanages, hospitals or hospices for the homeless, the most important of which was the Santa Maria Nuova.
 The spedali were based on monasteries.
 They were surrounded by walls and featured a porta del martello, a door with a heavy knocker where the visitor could announce his arrival.
 During the 14th century, it became customary to build an open loggia facing the street or the side of a square.
 This is where visitor and patient would often meet, or the patient in the loggia could look at the world outside.
 The oldest surviving spedale is San Matteo, the present-day Academia: the museum housing Michelangelo’s famous David.
 The construction of a spedale was a public affair.
 The silk guild, the Arte della Seta, already owned two spedali: Spedale di Santa Maria della Scala and the Spedale di Santa Maria a San Gallo.
 Both were too small and too far removed from the city.
 So the decision was made to build a new, and bigger spedale.
 The San Gallo was to be integrated into the new spedale.
-You can still see evidence of this today in the inner courtyard, the Chiostro degli Uomini, where the symbols of San Gallo, such as a ladder and a cock can still be found.
+You can still see evidence of this today in the inner courtyard, the Chiostro degli Uomini, where the symbols of San Gallo, such as a ladder and a cock can still be found and the coat of arms of the Arte della Seta can also be seen in various places.

 The construction history of the foundling hospital